 Coat all metal components, wire busses, and connector plugs in the bilge with a protecting oil.
-It is also important to protect all pumps, seacocks and steering components.
+It is also important to protect all strainers, sea cocks, pumps, and steering components.

-The bilge pump and bilge pump lines must be completely free of water and dried out when the boat is laid-up for the winter in climates where freezing occurs.
+The bilge pumps and bilge pump lines must be completely free of water and dried out when the boat is laid-up for the winter in climates where freezing occurs.
 Compartments in the bilge that will not drain completely should be pumped out and then sponged until completely free of water.